NiamV/CourierKata/Courier Kata - Niam Vaishnav.md

 # Courier Kata - Niam Vaishnav

+I have used Scala and ScalaTest to solve and test this problem.

 #### 1)

 For this section, I have created a class `Package` that encapsulates a single package, and a class `CostCalculator` that will determine the cost of a list of packages stored in an array.
 The tests I need are: